Events and festivals in Macau: Chinese New Year

 The Chinese in Macau celebrate the same religious festivals as their counterparts in Hong Kong and other regions in Asia.

 March

 Feast of the God Toutei

 Tou Tei is the Earth God and he is said to be everywhere.
 Celebrations are held at the Pou Tai Un Temple on Taipa.

 Procession of the Passion of our Lord, The Good Jesus

 This is where a statue of Christ is paraded through the streets to the Macau Cathedral.

 April

 Ching Ming or Qingming Festival

-This Chinese tradition goes back thousand of years where on this day, families will visit the cemeteries to pay their respect and to sweep the graves of their ancestors.
-They will also burn joss sticks and paper objects, believing that the dead will receive these items "on the other side."
-Families will also present roast piglets, fruit and other food to the deceased but the food is not wasted for at the end of the day, there will be a family feast.
+This Chinese tradition goes back thousands of years, and on this day, families visit the cemeteries to pay their respects and sweep the graves of their ancestors.
+They also burn joss sticks and paper objects, with the belief that the dead will receive these items "on the other side."
+Families offer roasted piglets, fruit and other food items to the deceased.
+The food is not wasted, for at the end of the day, there is a family feast.